Jurassic World Camp Cretaceous: Season 4

 IGN's Amelia Emberwing gave positive notes to Yaz's character development for demonstrating that "even the toughest among us have moments where they need help".
 However, Emberwing found that for a series aimed at younger audiences, the violence against the dinosaurs was unnecessary; she said a scene in one episode served no purpose to the narrative and was "so pointlessly mean spirited that it warranted pausing and walking away for a moment".
 In her verdict, the reviewer said the cruelty shown on screen would taint the show's legacy and that the fourth season was a "frustrating hiccup in the story."
 Meanwhile, Jeff Ames from ComingSoon.net gave the fourth season an 8/10 and said, "it doesn't quite offer the narrative thrust (or intrigue) of previous seasons, but there's plenty to enjoy, even if you're only here to check out the beautifully rendered monsters."
 Brandon Zachary of Comic Book Resources gave extreme praise.
 He found the animation and designs to be "impressive" and wrote, "the overall strength of the writing and an ever-impressive voice cast help elevate it even further, making it one of the more genuinely exciting all-ages series on Netflix."

 In its opening week, the fourth season of Camp Cretaceous was the seventh most-watched series on Netflix after accumulating a total of 16.9 million hours of watch time.
 In its second week, the season was watched for a total of 17.42 million hours, placing fourth in Netflix's top ten list for television shows in the English language.

 Season 5

-Upon release of the season, several parents on Common Sense Media gave openly critical or negative reviews.
-They expressed disappointment over the incorporation of a romantic relationship between Yaz and Sammy and they felt that the show regressed too much into a mere teen-drama.
-Even reviews that were otherwise positive expressed critical reactions towards the shift in tone and focus.
+Upon release of the season, several parents on Common Sense Media gave mostly positive reviews.
+They expressed some concern over the tone change and focus being shifted more towards the teenagers, but mentioned they and their children still enjoyed the action and adventure.

 Accolades

+Sequel

+In November 2023, the sequel series Jurassic World: Chaos Theory was announced at Netflix's Geeked Week virtual event.
+Set six years after Camp Cretaceous and shortly before the events of Jurassic World Dominion (2022), it features "The Nublar Six" reunite as young adults as they travel across the United States where dinosaurs now roam freely and unravel a vast conspiracy.
+Returning cast members from Camp Cretaceous include Paul-Mikél Williams, Sean Giambrone, Kausar Mohammed and Raini Rodriguez who reprise their respective roles as Darius Bowman, Ben Pincus, Yasmina "Yaz" Fadoula, and Sammy Gutierrez while the characters of Kenji Kon and Brooklynn were recast.

+The series premiered its first season on May 24, 2024, on Netflix and concluded after its fourth and final season premiered on November 20, 2025.